YairLevi/electron-react/README.md

-# electron-react
-Electron and React boilerplate
+Electron and React boilerplate code